Table of Contents

 Updated Evidence Tables

-Nef/TatProtein E, ORF8, ORF7a, ORF3aMHC-I downregulation (convergent Nef-like outcome via distinct proteins; Tat-parallel neuro effects remain hypotheses)Iwasaki et al. 2023; Zhang et al. 2021; Arshad et al. 2022HIGH
+Nef/TatProtein E, ORF8, ORF7a, ORF3aMHC-I downregulation (convergent Nef-like outcome via distinct proteins; Tat-parallel neuro effects remain hypotheses)Iwasaki et al. 2023; Zhang et al. 2021; Arshad et al. 2022HIGHStructural/cell-based evidence strong; mechanistic identity unproven

 Clinical Correlations Table